-Brake Lever Adjuster
+Brake/Clutch Lever Adjusters

-There is an adjuster on the brake lever.
-The adjuster has 6 positions so that the released lever position can be adjusted to suit the operator's hands.
+There is an adjuster on both the brake and clutch levers.
+Each adjuster has 5 positions so that the released lever position can be adjusted to suit the operator's hands.
 Push the lever forward and turn the adjuster to align the number with the mark on the lever holder.

-The distance from the grip to the released lever is minimum at Number 6 and maximum at Number 1.
+The distance from the grip to the released lever is minimum at Number 5 and maximum at Number 1.

+A. Brake Lever Adjuster

-A. Adjuster B. Mark
+- B. Mark - C. Clutch Lever Adjuster